 It is our largest location with over 10 ongoing research projects that investigate early language and cognitive development, and involves babies from 0 to 2 years and children from 3 to 12 years of age.

 BabyLab at Kingswood was established in 2014 and is located on the University's Kingswood campus.
 It was formed as part of an exciting collaboration between The MARCS Institute and the School of Social Sciences and Psychology (SSAP) (opens in a new window).

 Westmead BabyLab was established in 2018 and is located on the University's Westmead campus.

-We are currently inviting infants between the ages of 0 and 24 months to take part in our research.
+We are currently inviting infants and children of all ages to take part in our research.